apache/spark/python/docs/source/development/debugging.rst

            12    0.000    0.000    0.001    0.000 context.py:506(f)
     ...

 This legacy profiler also supports SparkContext-based performance profiling of Python/Pandas UDF.
-An example is as shown below.
+The same example as is as shown below.

 .. code-block:: python